SamuelFanawopo/InvestInquire/README.md

 InvestInquire utilizes the Alpha Vantage API.
 The free tier is limited to 25 requests per day.
 For more extensive usage, consider upgrading the API tier.

-## Contributing
+## License

-Contributions are welcome!
-Feel free to clone, fork, and redistribute.
+InvestInquire is open-sourced under the MIT License.
+Feel free to contribute, fork, and adapt it for your personal or professional projects.

 ## Acknowledgements